Hurlford

-Hurlford is a village in East Ayrshire, Scotland, situated on the outskirts of Kilmarnock, the largest and administrative centre of East Ayrshire and East Ayrshire Council.
+Hurlford is a village in East Ayrshire, Scotland, situated on the outskirts of Kilmarnock.
 It has a population of 4,968.
 Hurlford's former names include Whirlford and Hurdleford.
 The village was named Whirlford as a result of a ford crossing the River Irvine east of Hurlford Cross, near Shawhill.
 The census locality is called Hurlford and Crookedholm.

 The village's Blair Park is home to Hurlford United F.C. and many notable footballers have been trained there.

 History

 Like much of the area of what is now the present day East Ayrshire, Hurlford suffered greatly as a result of the interwar depression which resulted in large unemployment numbers in the area.
 Hurlford's main economic history centred around ironworks at the Portland Iron Works site, along with additional iron work sites located in Lugar, Muirkirk and Galston which contributed to the wider iron work industry in East Ayrshire.

 Between 2019 and 2020, the Ayrshire Roads Alliance, the alliance between East Ayrshire Council and South Ayrshire Council to maintain both of the areas roads and infrastructure network, announced plans for the re–design of the village centre.
 Proposals were mainly focused on the area surrounding the villages Union Street, Academy Street and Mauchline Road, with the Ayrshire Roads Alliance claiming that improvements were being sought in order to make the area "safer and more pleasant for walking and wheeling, and to enhance the public spaces".

 As a result of the COVID-19 pandemic in Scotland, the project had to be halted for a period of time due to government embedded restrictions before resuming once restrictions began to lift.
 The project steering group consisted of local residents from the village and representatives from Hurlford Primary School.
 It also features the tenants' forum and community association.
 Pupils from Hurlford Primary School also assisted in design options for the parklet area as part of the regeneration project.